Kapsowar Hospital – Kenya

 Become familiar with Kenya’s culture, history and economy by reviewing the Wikipedia Kenya Profile.
 Rich resources for Kenya health information include the Institute for Health Metrics and Evaluation IHME Kenya Country Profile and the World Health Organization Global Health Observatory Kenya Data.

 Visitors should arrive in Nairobi, the capital city.
 The hospital will usually arrange pickup from the airport and transportation to the hospital.
 Alternatively, one may travel from Nairobi to Kapsowar via matatus – small buses and vans.

 For current information, please visit the Kenyan Embassy website appropriate for your country.
-The website for the Kenyan Embassy in the USA.
+United States citizens may visit the website for the Kenyan Embassy in the USA: https://www.kenyaembassydc.org.
 United States citizens can normally purchase a visa on arrival at the airport in Nairobi and should be prepared to pay cash in US dollars.
 To speed the immigration process, the visa application can be downloaded from the Kenyan Embassy website and completed in advance.